 Some WYSIWYG products are CyberStudio II (Mac), Adobe PageMill, Dreamweaver, Home Page, NetObjects Fusion, and Visual Page.
 Microsoft's product is FrontPage.
 Besides being a WYSIWYG product, it can directly edit HTML.
 It also includes web server software, so your desktop computer can become a web server.
 Microsoft's Office suite can save documents in HTML form.

 Arranging text is quite simple but limited with HTML.
 Text is grouped into paragraphs.
 Each paragraph has a blank line ahead of and behind it.
 Text is wrapped by the browser from one side of the screen to the other.
 There are no built-in margins.
 A line break can be inserted.
 Many authors are using tables to place text.
 With tables you can create margins and columns.
 HTML provides six levels of headings to organize text.
 Heading level one is the largest, going down to level six, which is smaller than normal text.
 Another text formatting tool is the horizontal rule, which is a horizontal line.
 HTML can create numbered and bulleted lists.

-The best place to learn the details is the NCSA (at UIUC) A Beginner's Guide to HTML.
+The best place to learn the details is the HTML(5) Tutorial.